The Latest WUN Headlines + A Look at What's Up on Friday

 Things To Do

-12 pm: Newport to Bermuda Race Start Cruise, from Jamestown with Coastal Queen Cruises

-12 pm: Newport Bermuda Race Starting Line Live Show and Party at Fort Adams
+10 am to 11 am: A is for Art at Newport Public Library

-12 pm to 4 pm: Newport Bermuda Race 2024 at Fort Adams State Park
+10 am to 4 pm: Newport Secret Garden Tour at Storer Park

 1 pm to 6 pm: Ca’ del Bosco Wine Garden at The Chanler at Cliff Walk